Ashikur540/mealdb-recipe-app-ProHR/README.md

 Please consider my late submit for the assignment because of my misunderstanding of the deadline i delayed to submit this assignment.
 Another thing,

-> In deployed site auto sync feature of local cart to users account is not working due to firebase issue.In local dev server this feature works perfectly.
-Because fo the deadline passed i could not able to fix the issue.
+> In deployed site auto sync feature of local cart to users account is not working due to firebase issue.
+In local dev server this feature works perfectly.
+Because of the deadline passed i could not able to fix the issue.
 Please consider my hark work and dedication to the assignment.
-> Thank you.